Alliance for Peace and Freedom

-The Alliance for Peace and Freedom (APF) is a far-right European political party founded on 4 February 2015.
-The main member parties had been involved in the now defunct European National Front.
+The Alliance for Peace and Freedom (APF) is a far-right European political alliance and former European political party founded on 4 February 2015.
+The main member parties were involved in the defunct European National Front.

-The party wishes to establish a network of nationalist movements across Europe that will cooperate to strengthen their shared ideals.
-The party cooperates and supports other nationalist groups across Europe that are not members, these include former party member Golden Dawn, Tricolour Flame, Alternative for Sweden and the ELAM.
-The party is described as neo-Nazi by several newspapers, and neo-fascist by others.
+The alliance wishes to establish a network of nationalist movements across Europe that will cooperate to strengthen their shared ideals.
+It cooperates and supports other nationalist groups across Europe that are not members, these include former party member Golden Dawn, Tricolour Flame, Alternative for Sweden and the ELAM.
+The alliance is described as neo-Nazi by several newspapers, and neo-fascist by others.

-The group works for "a Europe of sovereign nations in which the independent states work together on a confederated basis", and for the perennity and the safeguarding of the "ancestral" European traditions such as the Christian tradition.
+The group works for "a Europe of sovereign nations in which the independent states work together on a confederated basis", and for the perennity and the safeguarding of ancestral European traditions such as the Christian tradition.

 Europa Terra Nostra

 The Europa Terra Nostra is the official European political foundation of the APF.
 The ETN was founded 3 July 2015 in Berlin where it continues to operate as the official think-tank of the APF and serves as the European framework for national foundations/think-tanks recognised by APF member-parties.